Enhancing biotechnological research with Design of Experiments

 Factorial designs are particularly efficient and widely used in factor screening experiments.
 They allow for the assessment of between-factor interactions and estimation of factor effects on several levels of other factors, enabling researchers to draw valid conclusions even under complex experimental settings.
 Owing to their efficiency, fractional factorial designs are often used in studies with four or more factors of interest.

-The process of DoE
+The process of Design of Experiments

 When designing an experiment, it is recommended to follow a series of key steps (Figure 1).1